WebAssembly/component-model/design/mvp/Async.md

 ##### Stackless Async Exports

-The async stackless export function signature is:
+The async stackless export function signature for export `foo` (defined above in world `w`) is:

 ```wat
 ;; async, callback
 (func (param $s-ptr i32) (param $s-len i32) (result i32))
 ```

 The parameters also work just like synchronous parameters.
 The callee returns their value by calling `task.return` just like the stackful case.

 The `(result i32)` lets the core function return what it wants the runtime to do next:
 * If the low 4 bits are `0`, the callee completed (and called `task.return`) without blocking.
 * If the low 4 bits are `1`, the callee wants to yield, allowing other code